n8/multi_fetch_fragments/README.md

 Multi-fetch Fragments
 ===========

-Multi-fetch Fragments makes rendering a collection of cached template partials easier and faster.
+Multi-fetch Fragments makes rendering and caching a collection of template partials easier and faster.
 It takes advantage of the read_multi method on Rails cache store.
 Some cache implementations have an optimized version of read_multi, which includes very popular Memcache stores like Dalli.
+Normally partial rendering and caching for a collection only retrieves items from the cache store with the less optimized read method.

-In a super simple test Rails app described below, we saw a 42% improvement: an action taking 324.789 ms per request on average (using apache bench) was found to improved to 187.514 ms.
+In a super simple test Rails app described below, we saw a 46% improvement for our test action.

+The action taking 168 ms per request on average (using apache bench) was improved to 90 ms. Application timeouts were also decreased from 1% of requests to 0%.

 ## Syntax